pengooseDev/goose_module/jotai/README.md

   😗👍
 </div>

+---

+## Introducing StrictAtomManager for Enhanced State Management

+For projects requiring a more disciplined approach to state management, `StrictAtomManager` offers a stricter and more structured way to manage your application's state using Jotai.
+Unlike `AtomManager`, which provides flexibility in defining selectors and actions, `StrictAtomManager` enforces the implementation of selectors for every property and actions for every possible mutation of the state type `T`.
+This ensures comprehensive coverage and encourages a meticulous management strategy that aligns well with object-oriented programming principles.

+### Why Use StrictAtomManager?

+- **Full Coverage**: Ensures that every aspect of your state is intentionally managed and accessed through defined selectors and actions.
+- **Disciplined State Management**: Encourages a more structured approach to defining and mutating state, making your codebase cleaner and more maintainable.
+- **Consistency**: By enforcing a strict pattern, it helps maintain consistency across your project's state management practices.

+Incorporating `StrictAtomManager` into your project promotes a rigorous state management framework, perfect for complex applications where state integrity is paramount.
+To adopt a stricter discipline in your state management, consider using `StrictAtomManager` for a robust and structured approach.

 ## Contributing

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change. ;)